xvitaly/srcrepair/docs/source/fps-configs.rst

 Supported FPS-configs
 ==========================================

-The following FPS-configs are supported by current version of application:
+The following FPS-configs are supported by current version of the application:

   * v1tsk_high_fps;
   * m0refps;